Ironhack-Archive/data-engineering-code-challenge/README.md

 At this point, you already have a script that is fetching information from an API, and stores this information inside our own PostgreSQL database.
 Now it's time to show this information in a chart.
 To do that, you are going to use [chart.js](https://www.chartjs.org/).

 In this iteration, you have to create a one-page website that has to fetch the information from the database, and show this information in a chart.
+The website has to have the following elements:

+- Dropdown with all the cryptocurrencies you have in the database.
+- Chart with the historical data of the current cryptocurrency selected in the dropdown.

+The behaviour is super simple: every time you select a cryptocurrency in the dropdown, the chart has to show the related information in the database.

+**To do**

+- Create a one-page website with the following items:
+  - Dropdown with all the currencies
+  - Chart that shows the current cryptocurrency historical data
+- Every time you change the value in the dropdown, the chart has to show the selected cryptocurrency data.

 ## 4 - Gryffindor